parsonsmatt/exceptional-haskell/typed-exceptions.md

 Note:

-As far a we're concerned, this is what a classy prism looks like.
+As far as we're concerned, this is what a classy prism looks like.
 It gives us a way to "project" a `TooMuchMoney` into some polymorphic type.
 It also gives us a way to check a value that's an instance of the type class, and maybe get the `TooMuchMoney` out of it.